 The ability to communicate

-It goes without saying that the key to any good relationship is the ability to communicate.
-Whether your attorney is communicating a legal argument to a judge or is simply updating you on the drafting of a document, the transfer of knowledge from your attorney’s brain to your ears is critical.
+The key to any good relationship is the ability to communicate.
+Whether your attorney is communicating a legal argument to a judge or is simply updating you on the drafting of a document, the transfer of knowledge from your attorney's brain to your ears is critical.